By Audley Namibia specialist Kelly

 At Twyfelfontein you can visit the continent's largest rock art gallery, thought to be 2,000 to 2,500 years old.
 Created by the traditional bushmen of Southern Africa, there are hundreds of engravings (mostly depicting animals) to discover.

 I'd recommend spending two to three nights in Damaraland, splitting your time between the north and south.
 In the central and northern parts, you'll come across permanent herds of desert-adapted elephant while in the far north you'll find desert-adapted rhino and can visit the Himba people, a semi-nomadic tribe who still live a very traditional life.
 During your time with them, you may see the villagers milking goats, cooking, covering the women’s hair in red earth or making jewelry.

 One of my favorite places to stay is Camp Kipwe, which is built right into the granite rocks.
 Damaraland Camp is another good bet, but very different with extremely elegant and luxurious safari tents and sweeping views.

 Gather around a waterhole in Etosha National Park

 The park is very dry so wildlife congregates around the waterholes making sightings almost guaranteed.
-Okaukuejo Rest Camp has a magnificent floodlit waterhole which can only be visited at night and only by guests of the lodge.
+Okaukuejo Rest Camp has a waterhole which can only be visited by guests of the lodge and is floodlit at night.
 The waterhole is a rhino hub and I've sat there watching 14 black rhino drinking together along with herds of elephant and lion.